thanos-io/thanos/tutorials/interactive-example/README.md

 # Interactive Example

 The interactive example in `examples/interactive` can be run by Linux users.
 It is not yet supported for MacOS users.
+Refer to [#4642](https://github.com/thanos-io/thanos/issues/4642) to track the status of this issue.

 To run the example, run the following commands:
 1. Navigate to the `examples/interactive` directory.